What Sets Our School Apart From Other Dental Schools?

 40 MILLION years of evolution can’t be wrong, but 100 years of bad opinions could be.

-As leaders in Equine Dentistry, we have created a new neuromuscular Natural Balance Dentistry ™ which is more anatomically correct and safer method of dental care for horses.
+As leaders in Horse Dentistry, we have created a new neuromuscular Natural Balance Dentistry ™ which is more anatomically correct and safer method of dental care for horses.

 During a consultation we take the whole horse into consideration by evaluating asymmetry; particularly pre-maxilla and pre-mandible, muscle mass, and posturing.
 All this is either positively or negatively affected by the alignment of the occlusal surfaces of the tooth tables.
 We put extra focus around the range of motion of the head, neck and TMJ (temporomandibular joint) as well as anterior posterior (A/P) movement of the jaw.
 (Note, all movement is left up to the animal and